Argentine Constitution of 1853: The 1853 Constitution and Argentine political history

 The expressed objective of the constitutional project, as that of the political projects exposed shortly before and after, was that of modernising the nation; which in an emerging state, meant little more than creating it.

-An important part of the national thinkers considered that the project of modernisation imposed an almost total rupture with the Spanish colonial past; since Esteban Echeverría to Sarmiento and the Generación del '80, the search for the Argentine insertion in the modern world was based in the importation of theories, practices and even people.
+An important part of the national thinkers considered that the project of modernisation imposed an almost total rupture with the Spanish colonial past; since Esteban Echeverría to Sarmiento and the Generación del '80, the search for the Argentine insertion in the modern world was based on the importation of theories, practices and even people.
 Such a rupture demanded certain kinds of conditions and dispositions; the complementation of the European markets would benefit the merchants of the port and the higher classes, capable of consuming material and symbolic luxury goods that this commerce provided, but affecting the rural and lower classes, which were displaced from the productive system in which they were situated.
 Aware of this, the leaders most opposed to Rivadavia's program concealed the task of formation of the state as a 'restoration' of the state that Rivadavia's reforms had broken: therefore, Rosas's title of "Restaurateur of Laws" that referred not to the Positive laws of the Right of Indias, but to the Natural law of the traditional nationals.
 The problem of this view was the impossibility, for a long time in Rosas' period, of effectively developing the national state.
 The restoration of the order, that in previous years had dissolved in the successive confrontations between the caudillos and the hegemony of the new Buenos Aires metropolis, resulted in a paralyzing of the process of building a state.

 When the sanction of the constitution broke that phase, and searching to introduce the new governmental system, the matter returned with all sharpness.